hqasimorg/todoApp-cursor/README.md

 # Todo App

 A beautiful, robust todo application built with React, Express, MySQL, and Tailwind CSS.
-Features user authentication with JWT, a modern UI with gradient backgrounds, smooth animations, and a complete set of todo management features.
+Features a modern UI with gradient backgrounds, smooth animations, and a complete set of todo management features.

 ## Features

-### Authentication
-- 🔐 User sign up and login with JWT tokens
-- 🔒 Protected routes and API endpoints
-- 👤 User-specific todos (each user has their own todos stored in MySQL)
-- 🚪 Secure logout
-- 🔑 Password hashing with bcrypt

 ### Todo Management
 - ✅ Add new todos